tsykoduk/greg.nokes.name/_posts/2020-03-28-isc-dhcp6-macos.md

 	47891	-15	org.isc.dhcpd
 	48425	0	org.isc.dhcpd-6

-I also restarted the network interface on a device, and watched the logs:
+I also restarted the network interface on another device, and watched the logs on the server to see if this all worked together:

 	dhcpd: Information-request message from a0a0::a0a0:a0a0:a0a0:a0a0 port 546, transaction ID 0x158E3D00
 	dhcpd: Sending Reply to a0a0::a0a0:a0a0:a0a0:a0a0 port 546